Frequently Asked Questions

 The core subjects offered are the same as all government schools.
 For Lower Secondary students, English, MT, Math and Science, History and Geography, as well as coursework subjects like Art, D&T and F&N. English Literature is infused into English Language lessons and are known as Language Arts in AES.
 Students will learn language skills and go through critical analysis of literary classics in their English lessons.

 Along with the SPeak English with grAce and Knowledge (SPEAK) Applied Learning Programme, English lessons will include oracy components to develop the students’ competency and confidence in speaking and presenting.
-For example, our Sec 1 and 2 students would be rostered to report the news to the school over the PA system each morning as part of the programme.
+For example, our Sec 1 and 2 students would be rostered to report the news to the school during morning assembly as part of the programme.
 The programme was recently featured in MOE Facebook page and Schoolbag.sg for building confidence in budding public speakers.
 We were also invited to present at the 2017 MOE EXCEL Fest to share with other schools about this programme.
-We are not in our 4th year of implementation and all current AssumptionKnights have experienced ALP as part of their education in AES.
+We are in our 4th year of implementation and all current AssumptionKnights have experienced ALP as part of their education in AES.

 7. What are the subjects offered in the school?
 [Subject based banding]